Social roles that a person plays in society. Social role

 History of the term

-The concept of "social role" was proposed independently of each other by American sociologists R. Linton and J. Mead in the 1930s. in terms of direct human interaction, " role play", during which, due to the fact that a person represents himself in the role of another, the assimilation of social norms takes place and the social is formed in the personality.
-Linton's definition of" social role "as a" dynamic aspect of status "was fixed in structural functionalism and was developed by T. Parsons, A Radcliffe-Brown, R. Merton.
+The concept of “social role” was proposed independently by American sociologists R. Linton and J. Mead in the 1930s, with the former interpreting the concept of “social role” as a unit of social structure, described in the form of a system of norms given to a person, the latter - in terms of direct interaction between people, " role playing game", during which, due to the fact that a person imagines himself in the role of another, social norms are assimilated and the social is formed in the individual.
+Linton's definition of "social role" as a "dynamic aspect of status" was entrenched in structural functionalism and developed by T. Parsons, A .
+Radcliffe-Brown, R. Merton.
 Mead's ideas were developed in interactionist sociology and psychology.
-With all the differences, both of these approaches are united by the idea of the "social role" as a nodal point at which the individual and society meet, individual behavior turns into social, and the individual properties and inclinations of people are compared with the normative attitudes prevailing in society, depending on which people are selected for certain social roles.
+With all the differences, both of these approaches are united by the idea of \u200b\u200b"social role" as a nodal point at which the individual and society merge, individual behavior turns into social, and the individual properties and inclinations of people are compared with the normative attitudes existing in society, depending on which people are selected for certain social roles.
 Of course, in reality, role expectations are never unambiguous.
-In addition, a person often finds himself in a situation of role conflict, when its different "social roles" are poorly matched stimulating.
-Modern society requires an individual to constantly change his model of behavior in order to fulfill specific roles.
+In addition, a person often finds himself in a situation of role conflict, when his different “social roles” turn out to be poorly compatible.
+Modern society requires an individual to constantly change his behavior pattern to perform specific roles.
 In this regard, such neo-Marxists and neo-Freudians as T. Adorno, K. Horney and others in their works made a paradoxical conclusion: the “normal” personality of modern society is a neurotic.
-Moreover, in modern society, role conflicts are widespread, arising in situations when an individual is required to simultaneously perform several roles with conflicting requirements.
-Irwin Hoffman in his studies of rituals of interaction, accepting and developing the basic theatrical metaphor, paid attention not so much to role-playing prescriptions and passive adherence to them, but to the very processes of active construction and maintenance of "appearance" in the course of communication, to zones of uncertainty and ambiguity in interaction , mistakes in the behavior of partners.
+Moreover, in modern society Role conflicts that arise in situations where an individual is required to simultaneously perform several roles with conflicting requirements have become widespread.
+Irwin Goffman, in his studies of interaction rituals, accepting and developing the basic theatrical metaphor, paid attention not so much to role prescriptions and passive adherence to them, but to the very processes of active construction and maintenance of “appearance” in the course of communication, to zones of uncertainty and ambiguity in interaction , mistakes in the behavior of partners.

 Definition of the concept